rpalatty1/Comp3006_proj/README.md

-# Comp3006 - Full Stak Proj
+# Comp3006 - Full Stack Proj

 #Train Booking System

-The task was to build an application with a server (using Node.js) and to use a database to store information.
+The task was to build an application with a server (using Node.js) and to use a database (I have used MongoDB) to store information.

-I have chosen to create a train booking system where users can log in (or register) and enter all the detailas for their train journey.
-These details will be saved onto the database where they can later view and edit when logged in.
+I have created a simple train booking system where users can log in (or register) and enter all the detailas for their train journey.
+These details will be saved onto the database where they can later view and edit details when logged in.

 ##Fields: